Sugar Apple Fairy Tale: Characters

-Challe is a obsidian warrior fairy who was purchased by Anne to serve as her bodyguard.
+Challe is an obsidian warrior fairy who was purchased by Anne to serve as her bodyguard.
 Although very handsome and beautiful, Challe has a sharp tongue and constantly teases Anne, frequently calling her scarecrow.
 In the past, he was close friends with a young girl called Elizabeth, until she was killed by humans.
 Due to his years of enslavement and Liz's death, he distrusts humans, but gradually begins to grow close to Anne and decides to stay with her after she returns his wing.
 Over the course of the story, Challe becomes very protective of Anne and finds himself falling in love with her.